CelestyFrancis/Meet/README.md

 # Meet

-A social platform where users can post their thoughts, read what others are sharing, and manage their own posts.
+A platform where users can post their thoughts, read what others are sharing, and manage their own posts.
+Implemented to improve my skills.

 **Live demo:** [cf-meet.netlify.app](https://cf-meet.netlify.app)